Requirements for the Doctor of Philosophy Degree

 Dissertation Defense Forms

 Defense Committee Membership and Defense Notice forms must be submitted to the Graduate College by the designated deadlines.
-A Public Notice of the defense is required at least three weeks prior to the scheduled defense date in order for the student to defend.
-The Intent to Graduate form must be submitted to the candidate's department before the List of Potential Graduates is due.
+A Public Notice of the defense is required at least 3 weeks prior to the scheduled defense date in order for the student to defend.
+The Intent to Graduate form must be submitted to the candidate's department and the Graduate College by the published date for the cycle in which the student plans to graduate.

 Students are required by the Graduate College to use a computer software program appropriate to the discipline to create the Table of Contents and the Lists of Tables and Figures from the dissertation text headings.

-A dissertation must be prepared and submitted in compliance with the "Guidelines for Writing a Thesis or Dissertation" available from the Graduate College office and the program.
-A formatted copy of the dissertation must be submitted to the Graduate College for a Format/Record Check at least three weeks prior to the scheduled oral defense.
-Each student must also provide defendable copies of the dissertation to members of the dissertation defense examination committee at least two weeks before the scheduled examination.
+A dissertation must be prepared and submitted in compliance with the "Guidelines for Writing a Thesis or Dissertation" available on the Graduate College website and the program.
+A formatted copy of the dissertation must be reviewed by the Graduate College at the Format/Record Check at least 3 weeks prior to the scheduled oral defense.
+Each student must also provide defendable copies of the dissertation to members of the dissertation defense examination committee at least 2 weeks before the scheduled examination.
 Individual departments may require earlier deadlines.

 Students must notify the Graduate College prior to defending their dissertations.